 RATP - Charles de Gaulle Bus (Roissy Bus)

-Orly Airport: Both the Air France bus and the RATP bus (Orly Bus) leave from both terminals of Orly for travel into Paris.
-The Air France bus stops in Paris are adjacent to Metro stations Montparnasse and Invalides.
-The RATP bus stop is adjacent to Metro station Denfert Rochereau.
+Orly Airport: The RATP bus (Orly Bus) leaves from both terminals of Orly for travel into Paris.
+The RATP bus stop is adjacent to Metro station Denfert Rochereau, from there you can take the Metro or a taxi to your final destination.
 The Noctilien Night Bus line 131 runs hourly between 00:00 and 04:00AM from Orly Ouest and Orly Sud terminals to four stops in Paris, including Gare d'Austerlitz and Gare de Lyon.
 The fare is 5.40€ (Navigo Pass zones 1-4 is also accepted).

 Beauvais: Ryan Air operates a service between Beauvais airport and the 17th arrondissement in Paris.
 Beauvais airport is about 40 miles from Paris and driving time is approximately one hour.
 When arriving in Beauvais, follow the signs to the bus, it leaves 20 minutes after flight arrivals.
 When departing France, you can catch the Ryan Air Coach at "Paris-Beauvais-Shop", 1, boulevard Pershing, close to Metro: Porte Maillot.
 The bus leaves 2.5 - 3 hours before the scheduled flight time.There is no other scheduled transportation to Beauvais airport, so if you miss the bus you will need to arrange your own transportation.